Road to Hana Tips: Everything You Need to Know BEFORE You Go

 Plan for motion sickness.
 I’ve been blessed with an iron stomach, but people who struggle with motion sickness say the Road to Hana is brutal.
 In fact, if you get severe motion sickness, it could make driving to Hana a dealbreaker, but if it’s mild to moderate for sure have medication (or arm bands or whatever you use) with you.

 Take cash.
 You never know when you’re going to need it.
 Many of the food trucks and spots in Hana take cards, but it’s definitely not the kind of place you’d want to be without cash.
-A lot of the roadside stands will only take cash.
+A lot of the roadside stands will only take cash (although more and more have Venmo set up).

 You don’t need four wheel drive.
 The road from Paia to Hana is completely paved and even beyond Hana you won’t need four wheel drive.
 Jeeps and Mustang convertibles are the most popular rentals with tourists, but I personally would not want to do this drive in a convertible.
 It rains too often and rockslides (even tiny ones) aren’t terribly uncommon.
 A Jeep is fun, but not necessary.
 Smaller cars (shorter length) are preferable to bigger cars for negotiating tight spots (this pretty much goes for anywhere in Hawaii).